 It’s actually quite rare for a witness to get a fully unobstructed view of a crime.
 Crimes tend to happen within a matter of seconds.
 There could be traffic nearby as well as lots of other people.
 There’s a lot of information for the brain to process and recall later.
 Additionally, if it’s dark, then matters become much more complicated.
 Can you really make a 100% accurate identification of someone when it’s pitch black?
 Sure, it’s possible but extremely difficult.

 The human memory is incredible but it is also fallible.
 Accurately recalling events, particularly after an extended period of time has passed, is very tricky.
-Having legal guidance on your side will help pick holes in the prosecution’s narrative and give you the best chance of maintaining your innocence.
+Having legal guidance from a Lakewood criminal defense lawyer on your side will help pick holes in the prosecution’s narrative and give you the best chance of maintaining your innocence.